DMaendlen/dmaendlen.github.io/_posts/2018-01-29-goals-update.md

 ---
-title: Update: Goals for the new year
+title: (Update) Goals for the new year
 categories: future personal
 ---
 When I made [this list of